What Are Key Performance Indicators (KPIs) in general?

-According to the ResearchAndMarkets.com, the accounting industry on a global level reached a value of nearly $574.4 billion in 2019.
-Growth rate (CAGR) is 5.7% since 2015.
+According to ResearchAndMarkets.com, the accounting services on a global level reached a value of nearly $574.4 billion in 2019.
+The growth rate (CAGR) is 5.7% since 2015.

-According to the IBIS World, accounting services market in US will reach 107.6 bn in 2021 with annual growth rate of 0.1%.
+According to the IBIS World, the accounting services market in the US will reach 107.6 bn in 2021 with an annual growth rate of 0.1%.

-According to the US Bureau of Labor Statistic, employment of accountants and auditors is projected to grow 4 percent from 2019 to 2029.
-According to their occupation research, three are 1,436,000 accountants and auditors in the US that is declared under the Financial Specialist category.
+According to the US Bureau of Labor Statistics, the employment of accountants and auditors is projected to grow 4 percent from 2019 to 2029.
+According to their occupation research, three are 1,436,000 accountants and auditors in the US that are declared under the Financial Specialist category.

 That means the total hours they spent on work is about 2,699,680,000 hours!

-Above figures can be used for the calculation of one of the most important KPIs, gross hourly rate.
-Dividing total services value with total hours we get approximately 40 USD as average gross hourly rate!
+The above figures can be used for the calculation of one of the most important KPIs, the gross hourly rate.
+Dividing total services value with total hours we get approximately 40 USD as the average gross hourly rate!

 Let we begin from functional Profit and Loss Account

 Functional Profit and Loss Account (P&L) represents a specific reporting form that reflects the most important functions of creating a profit.
-Functional Profit and Loss account enable to calculate significant KPIs of accounting firm.
-Accordingly, it is very important to have following categories in P&L of accounting firm: revenues pre service lines, sub-consulting fees, salaries and bonuses, gross margin, commercial costs, commercial margin, general costs, EBITDA, EBIT, taxation, tax rate and net results.
+Functional Profit and Loss accounts enable the calculation of significant KPIs of an accounting firm.
+Accordingly, it is very important to have the following categories in the P&L of an accounting firm: revenues pre-service lines, sub-consulting fees, salaries and bonuses, marginal revenues and profit margins, commercial costs, commercial margin, general costs, EBITDA, EBIT, taxation, tax rate, and net results.